nie-ine/Ontologies/README.md

 5. outcomment the 3 lines for (lengthy) cloning at beginning in SetUpKnoraSalsahSipi.sh

-6. create a new project in ../Knora/webapi/_test_data/all_data/admin-data.ttl by copy-pasting previous one and adapt data accordingly
+6. create a new project in ../Knora/webapi/_test_data/all_data/admin-data.ttl by copy-pasting a previous one and adapt data accordingly
+Note: a project short name cannot contain white space, since it used as part of a generated IRI in Knora.

 7. restart Knora and Salsah to reload the test data in command line:
 	.
 DualRestartKnoraSalsah.sh